Sam152/tracking-poker/README.md

 ## Infrastructure

-This project has been written to be deployed and integrate with AWS services.
-Outside the AWS services consumed by individual services, the whole package utilises and depends on a number of features in the AWS ecosystem.

 ### Infrastructure-as-code

+This project deploys to AWS using infrastructure-as-code via a number of [CDK Stacks](./infra/lib/).
+CDK provides constructs at varying degrees of abstraction for orchestrating the creation of AWS services, using CloudFormation templates as an intermediary.

 ### Observability